Amarnath Yatra begins, 2,750 pilgrims leaves Nunwan base camp for cave shrine

-All arrangements have been made to ensure smooth conduct of the 43-day pilgrimage, Singla said, adding, "The endeavour is to make sure that the pilgrims feel secure and visit the shrine peacefully."
+The local Muslims were seen welcoming the pilgrims at different places enroute the Holy Cave Shrine.
+The pilgrims were touched by the warmth shown by the locals.

+“It has been after two years of wait that I got an opportunity to have darshan at the Holy Cave Shrine.
+On way to the base camp in Sonamarg, we were welcomed by the locals everywhere.
+The hospitable people of Kashmir are going to make the yatra a grand success this year,” Anil Kumar, a pilgrim from Delhi told DH.

-Jammu and Kashmir Lieutenant Governor Manoj Sinha on Wednesday flagged off the first batch of 4,890 pilgrims from the Jammu base camp.
+On Wednesday morning, Jammu and Kashmir Lieutenant Governor Manoj Sinha had flagged off the first batch of 4,890 pilgrims from the Jammu base camp.

-Shri Amarnath Shrine Board (SASB) has also made a provision for online 'darshan' of the naturally formed ice lingam, officials said.

-They said this year, the pilgrimage is expected to see higher-than-usual attendance as it is being held after a gap of three years.
+This year, the pilgrimage to the 3,880 metre high cave shrine in south Kashmir Himalayas, is expected to see higher than usual attendance of pilgrims as it is resuming after a gap of three years.

-In 2019, the Yatra was cancelled midway ahead of the Centre abrogating Article 370 provisions of the Constitution.
-The pilgrimage did not take place in 2020 and 2021 due to the Covid-19 pandemic.

-A senior army officer recently said the threat perception to the pilgrimage was more this year.

-A large number of security personnel have been deployed for the pilgrimage.
-Security along the Baltal and Pahalgam routes has been beefed up.
-New security pickets have been set up to ensure that subversive elements do not succeed in disrupting the pilgrimage, officials said.

-Besides, drone surveillance and RFID chips are also a part of the three-tier security arrangements for pilgrims.
+The annual yatra was canceled in 2020 as well as 2021 due to the Covid-19 pandemic.
+In 2019, it was cut short following intelligence inputs of terror threats ahead of the Centre's move to scrap Article 370 in Jammu and Kashmir.

-To ensure only bona fide people attend the yatra, the SASB has asked all intending pilgrims to carry Aadhaar cards or any other biometric verified document with them.
+With intelligence inputs about possible attack by the militants on the pilgrims, unprecedented security arrangements have been made to ensure the yatra remains incident-free.
+To ensure only bona fide pilgrims are present at the pilgrimage, authorities have asked all intending pilgrims to carry Aadhaar cards or any other biometric verified document with them.

-Security personnel have been posted on the peaks leading to the holy cave shrine, the officials said, adding round-the-clock vigil is being maintained along the routes.
+Thousands of pilgrims each year undertake the Amarnath Yatra to the shrine cave to worship an ice stalagmite called Shivlingum, believed to be the symbol of Lord Shiva, the god of destruction and regeneration.
+The yatra will culminate, as per the tradition, on the day of Raksha Bandhan, on August 11.

 Check out DH's latest videos